azurepolarbear/rainbow-waves/README.md

 [LICENSE](https://github.com/brittni-and-the-polar-bear/rainbow-waves/blob/main/LICENSE)
 file in the root directory.

-The visual outputs of this distribution of the source code are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+The visual outputs of this project are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 The full text of the license can be found in the [OUTPUT-LICENSE](https://github.com/brittni-and-the-polar-bear/rainbow-waves/blob/main/OUTPUT-LICENSE)